 Conducted emissions are typically divided into two categories: Discontinuous and continuous disturbances.

 Discontinuous disturbances are typically caused by thermostatically controlled appliances.
 Such as cooker hot-plates, refrigerators or automatic control heaters.
-And automatic programme controlled machines, such as washing machines.
+This also includes automatic programmed controlled machines, such as washing machines.
 These may include the switching on and off of pumps, motors, and other electrically controlled appliances.
 To summarize an event-driven or non-constant timed switching event of energy.

 - Switch-mode power supplies